microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+1. You will need an Azure subscription with permissions to deploy resource groups and resources into them.

     - Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.
     - Subscriptions with access limited to a single resource group will not work.
 You will need the ability to deploy multiple resource groups.

-## Exercise 1: Create and Deploy an Unsupervised Model
+## Exercise 1: Create and Deploy a Summarization Service

 Duration: 60 minutes